eden-amari/eden-amari/README.md

-### Hey, I'm Eden!
+# Hey, I'm Eden! :D

-I'm an honors freshman studying computer science at Georgia State University, and I'll be minoring in game design and development.
+I'm studying computer science at Georgia State University (Class of '27) with a minor in game design and development.
 I'm also interested in web dev!
 <!--

 - 🔭 I’m currently working on ...